 CTRU staff will review entered data for possible errors and missing data points.
-A central review of consent forms will also be completed, and sites will be requested to post consent forms to CTRU on an ongoing basis.
+A central review of consent forms will also be completed, and sites will be requested to email consent forms via secure nhs.net emails to the CTRU on an ongoing basis.
 This will be made clear to the participant prior to their consent to the trial.
 CTRU will receive pharmacy dispensing logs centrally, which will be taken to on-site monitoring visits to allow full source data verification.
 Details will be included in the IMP and Pharmacy manual.